 Tiny furniture isn’t a must, but there’s also no need to fill the space with a giant couch or table.
 Try to resist the temptation to fill up the space when you don’t need to.
 This will just make you and your guests feel like you’re being crowded out.
 Design elements like shelving, hidden storage, accent lighting and a solid color scheme also go a long way in making a small space seem larger.
 These 50 small living room ideas will give you some new ideas the next time you feel your own space needs an upgrade.

-Check Out the Best 50 Living Room Designs for Small Spaces for 2016
+Check Out the Best 50 Living Room Designs for Small Spaces for the Year

 1. Eclectic Elegance